cjlarose/weiqi.js/README.md

 [persistent][2]--methods often return entirely new instances instead of mutating internal state.

-Persistence and structural offer a memory-efficient way to represent multiple states of the board simutaneously, a desirable trait for applications where you'd like to explore the history of the game (such as for review) or to explore possible future responses (such as for AI decision-making).
+Persistence and structural sharing offer a memory-efficient way to represent multiple states of the board simutaneously, a desirable trait for applications where you'd like to explore the history of the game (such as for review) or to explore possible future responses (such as for AI decision-making).